2021 World Rally Championship: In detail

 Hyundai retained the line-up of Ott Tänak and Martin Järveoja.
 Thierry Neuville also retained with the team, but he ended his ten-year partnership with Nicolas Gilsoul.
 Martijn Wydaeghe became Neuville's new co-driver.
 The team's third entry was shared between crews led by Dani Sordo and Craig Breen.
-Sordo formed a new partnership with new co-driver Borja Rozada after the Monte Carlo Rally as Carlos del Barrio moved to co-drive with Fabrizio Zaldívar in the WRC-3 category.
+Sordo formed a new partnership with new co-driver Borja Rozada after the Monte Carlo Rally as Carlos del Barrio moved to co-drive with Fabrizio Zaldívar in the WRC3 category.
 However, their partnership only lasted three rounds, with Cándido Carrera replaced Rozada.
 Nine-time World Champion Sébastien Loeb left Hyundai to join Bahrain Raid Xtreme team in the 2021 Dakar Rally and Team X44 in the Extreme E electric rally raid series.
 Tänak is confirmed to miss the season's finale for family reasons.
-Suninen, who left M-Sport and competed for Hyundai in the WRC-2 category in Spain, replaced the Estonian in Monza.
+Suninen, who left M-Sport and competed for Hyundai in the WRC2 category in Spain, replaced the Estonian in Monza.

 Hyundai's second team, Hyundai 2C Competition, entered an i20 Coupe WRC for Pierre-Louis Loubet and Vincent Landais at every round of the championship.
 Loubet and Landais had previously contested three events with the team in 2020.
 Florian Haut-Labourdette later replaced Landais to co-drive with Loubet since Portugal.
 However, Loubet's full-season programme was brought to an early end as he suffered a hip injury after being involving in a car accident.
-Junior World Rally Champion Nil Solans made his top-tier debut in Spain as a replacement to the injured Loubet with Marc Martí.
+Junior WRC Champion Nil Solans made his top-tier debut in Spain as a replacement to the injured Loubet with Marc Martí.
 Oliver Solberg and Aaron Johnston made their World Rally Car debut at the Arctic Rally.
 However, Johnston was replaced by Sebastian Marshall at the weekend after testing positive for COVID-19 pandemic.
 Solberg announced later in the season that the partnership with Johnston ended.
 American Rally Association champion Craig Drew took over the seat in Catalunya, before Edmondson cooperated with Solberg in Monza.